paulgoldbaum/scala-influxdb-client/README.md

 ```

 ## Usage
-All methods are non-blocking and return a `Future`, in most cases a `Future[QueryResponse]` which might be empty if
+All methods are non-blocking and return a `Future`; in most cases a `Future[QueryResponse]` which might be empty if
 the action does not return a result.
+Failing `Futures` carry a subclass of `InfluxDBException`

 ### Working with databases
 ```scala